ai-learning-space/sql-expert/Data Selection (Part 1)/Result Ordering, ORDER BY.md

 <aside>

-💡 One or more columns can be used in `ORDER BY`
+💡 One or more columns can be used in `ORDER BY`.

 </aside>